-The programme has been particularly effective at increasing involvement in heritage through raising visitor numbers by developing heritage sites as successful visitor attractions.
+The programme has been particularly effective at increasing involvement in heritage – visitor numbers have been raised by developing heritage sites as successful visitor attractions.
 This is demonstrated by 58% of projects which evidenced moderate to high increases in visitor numbers as a direct result of HLF investment.

-High rates of volunteering growth have also contributed to increased involvement in heritage, demonstrated by the 45% of projects that reported a sustained increase in the numbers of volunteers for at least five years after their projects completed.
+High rates of volunteering growth have also contributed to increased involvement in heritage, demonstrated by the 45% of projects reporting a sustained increase in the numbers of volunteers for at least five years after their projects completed.

-The programme has also generated considerable economic benefit for local communities, in terms of new jobs (both direct and indirect), GVA and positive regeneration effects:
+The programme has also generated considerable economic benefit for local communities, in terms of new jobs (both direct and indirect), Gross Value Added (GVA) and positive regeneration effects:

 - Of the 107 projects providing employment data, 64 projects (60%) led to the creation of new jobs.